Société de l'assurance automobile du Québec

 • keeping your cool under all circumstances

-• keeping a safe distance from the vehicle ahead of you
+• keeping a safe distance between your vehicle and the one ahead of you

 • leaving enough space for cyclists and pedestrians